 Relationship between CrownQuest Operating, LLC and CrownRock, L.P.

 CrownQuest entered into an administrative support agreement with CrownRock, L.P. at the time of CrownRock’s formation in 2007.
 Substantially all of the time of CrownQuest’s employees is allocated to the operation of CrownRock’s properties and the provision of general and administrative services to CrownRock.
-In addition, CrownQuest operates approximately 98% of CrownRock’s total net wells, and the wells CrownQuest operated for CrownRock provided approximately 99% of CrownRock’s average daily production for the year ended December 31, 2015.
+In addition, CrownQuest operates approximately 99% of CrownRock’s total net wells, and the wells CrownQuest operated for CrownRock provided approximately 99% of CrownRock’s average daily production in 2022.

-CrownRock’s core properties, and therefore the properties which CrownQuest operates, consist of approximately 103,000 net acres in what we consider to be some of the best acreage in the Permian Basin of West Texas, specifically, the Northern Midland Basin.
-This is where we intend to focus primarily on drilling horizontal targets on multiple benches.
-The Permian Basin of West Texas is characterized by an extensive production history, predominately oil-focused drilling targets, abundant infrastructure, wells with long reserve lives, and multiple producing horizons.
-The Wolfberry play is a modification and extension of the Spraberry play, while the Wolfcamp Shale utilizes horizontal drilling in the historic Spraberry play, the majority of which is designated in the Spraberry Trend Area Field.
-According to the latest information available from the Energy Information Administration of the U.S. Department of Energy (the “EIA”), the Spraberry Trend Area ranks as the second largest oilfield in the United States by proved reserves and as the fourth largest by estimated oil production.
+CrownRock’s core properties, and therefore the properties which CrownQuest operates, consist of approximately 94,000 net acres in what we consider to be some of the best acreage in the Permian Basin of West Texas, specifically, the Midland Basin.
+This is where we are focusing primarily on drilling horizontal targets on multiple benches.
+The Permian Basin of West Texas is characterized by an extensive production history, predominately oil-focused drilling targets, extensive infrastructure, wells with long reserve lives and multiple producing horizons.
+The Wolfberry play is a modification and extension of the Spraberry play, while the Wolfcamp and Spraberry shale play utilizes horizontal drilling in the historic Spraberry play, the majority of which is designated in the Spraberry Trend Area Field.
+According to the latest information available from the Energy Information Administration of the U.S. Department of Energy (the “EIA”), the combined Permian Basin Wolfcamp/Spraberry/Bone Springs shale play is the largest oilfield in the United States by both proved reserves and production, and the second largest natural gas field in the United States by both proved reserves and production.
 Based on the returns we have generated through our drilling to date, the number of undrilled locations in our drilling plan, and our observation of the activity and results of other operators in this area, we believe the Midland Basin represents one of the premier oil and natural gas development opportunities in North America.
-We have spent much of 2016 preparing to accelerate our horizontal activity.
-This has included identifying potential horizontal drilling locations plus identifying optimum spacing between wells, including interval spacing between zones or benches.
-The resulting data will be important in guiding our future development plans.